 Place racks in center and upper third of oven and preheat to 350 degrees F. Line two baking sheets with parchment paper and set aside.

-Mix butter and eggs with an electric mixer fitted with a paddle attachment.
+Mix sugar, butter and eggs with an electric mixer fitted with a paddle attachment.
 Beat on medium speed until the mixture is light and fluffy, about 3 to 5 minutes.
 Beat in eggs one at a time, beating for one minute on medium speed between each addition.
 Beat in vanilla extract.